-The Statement of Accounts will be formally approved by the PCC and Chief Constable in Autumn 2022.
+The 2023/24 Statement of Accounts should be formally approved by the PCC and Chief Constable in summer 2024, subject to external audit review.

-Overall Assurance Summary.
+Overall Assurance Summary

 No system of internal control can provide absolute assurance against material misstatement or loss.